hartwigmedical/documentation/data-access-request-guide.md

 ![Create a bucket](https://github.com/hartwigmedical/gcpworkshop/blob/master/images/storage-demo-1.png)

 Important concepts:
 * The region is where your bucket will be created.
-Best to pick a local region.
+Best to pick `europe-west4`.
 * The storage class impacts how your data is stored.
 Standard will be used for frequently accessed data.
 Nearline and Coldline for less accessed.
 * The access control can be per bucket or per file, normally per bucket is fine.